Sparrenberg Castle: Practical tests

 In 1609 John William von Jülich-Cleves-Berg, the last duke of Jülich died without male descendants.
 The collective government, arranged in 1609 by the main heirs John Sigismund, Elector of Brandenburg and duke Wolfgang Wilhelm, Count Palatine of Neuburg failed and culminated in the War of the Jülich Succession.
 In 1612, the castle was damaged by an earthquake.
 Due to the Treaty of Xanten, signed in 1614, which ended the succession conflict, the castle was handed over to Brandenburg-Prussia, which immediately granted the right of occupation to its Dutch confederates.
 The Dutch occupation became effective in November 1615.
+Years of conflict had subject the castle to war, bandits and arson.

 In 1623, in the course of the Thirty Years' War, which broke out in 1618, the Dutch had to retreat before the overpowering advance of the Spanish, led by count John III von Rietberg.
 In 1625, Brandenburg's colonel Gent unsuccessfully attempted to reconquer the Sparrenburg with the help of Ravensberg's peasants.
 In 1636 the Swedes and Hessians besieged the Spanish for nearly one year before they had to hand over the fortress in 1637.
 In 1642, they left Sparrenburg to their French allies.

 In 1648, the Peace of Westphalia confirmed the affiliation to Brandenburg-Prussia.
 In the following years the Grand Elector Frederick William stayed several times at the fortress, and two of his children were born there.

 During the Franco-Dutch War the Sparrenburg successfully resisted its last sieges, in 1673 against troops of Münster and in 1679 French troops.